aj-stein-gsa/www-fedramp-gov/pages/updates/rfcs/rfcs.md

 ## How will FedRAMP request comments?

-FedRAMP will copy this repo to initiate an RFC for specific topics.
-All discussion and participation will take place in the copy, with the outcome merged into this repo when the RFC is closed.

-The copied repo will have [Discussions](https://docs.github.com/en/discussions) enabled and stakeholders are encouraged to create new discussions with your feedback and interact with feedback provided by others.

 FedRAMP will communicate to the public about open RFCs via its various social channels, including blogs, email lists, and more.
 Multiple RFCs may be run simultaneously by the team, and the